J-Will01/maxClique/README.md

 Then it returns the list of nodes in the maximal clique found by the chosen algorithm, and the size of the found clique.
 It also appends some statistics about the execution to a data.txt file.

 The key of the output data is shown below:
 ``` txt
 Algorithm Name | FileName | Num of Nodes in Graph | List of Clique Nodes | Size of Clique | Run Time in Seconds
 ```

-The program continues to run on the chosen graph until the user quits with 'q'.
+The program continues to run on the chosen graph until the user quits by clicking the "quit" button.
 This allows the user to continually execute the same or different algorithms on the same graph quickly without reloading the program and graph into memory.

 # Algorithms